-Permitted: Archery; Crossbows, longbows, recurve bows, and compound bows are allowed for hunting any game or feral hog.
-Arrows for hunting deer, bear or wild hog must be broadhead type.
+Archery: Crossbows, longbows, recurve bows, and compound bows are allowed for hunting any game or feral hog.
+Arrows for hunting deer, bear, or wild hog must be broadhead type.

 Note: Convicted felons may not possess any firearm or muzzleloading firearm while hunting unless that individual’s right to carry has been restored.

 It is prohibited to kill a female bear with cubs or cubs under 75 pounds.

 Note: Taking of any big game over bait is subject to a fine of $5,000 and imprisonment up to 12 months.

 Yes.
 Hunting with dogs is allowed in Georgia’s Southern Bear Zone, except for Lanier and Lowndes Counties, where only still hunting is permitted.

 What Procedure Must Hunters Follow After They Kill A Bear?